PhilHarps/music/README.md

 <% end %>
 ```

-Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as
+Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as header, footer, forms, the card used to display each listing.

-- header, footer
-- forms
-- the card used to display each listing.
 However, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) nonetheless demonstrated the haphazard _learning-on-the-fly_ process for the solo developer.
 Maintaining the application as it is currently submitted will inevitably accrue compounding technical debt.

 ---

 ### Extensible Features

+These are features not yet attempted.

 - Admin panel to view all listings by all users and have edit, delete privileges.
+- Implement a better `user` super/base model (polymorphism) to encapsulate the two child-types of users (buyers and sellers)
 - Custom email notifications to users to inform them of their account being verified
 - Use Rolify to define `:admin` role and privileges (CRUD all listings)
 - Add a sorting category for instrument's current location